Checkmarx/JS-SCP/src/database-security/stored-procedures.md

 EXEC db.getName @userId = 14
 ```

-This way you know for sure that user John only sees `name` and `lastname` from
+This way, you know for sure that user John only sees `name` and `lastname` from
 the users he requests.

 Stored procedures are not _bulletproof_, but they create a new layer of